Salivala/XmlSwingConverter/README.md

 # XmlSwingConverter
-Generate Swing interfaces configured through XML
+Recursively generate Swing interfaces configured through XML

 ## Rationale
 Lately i've been doing a lot of small Java projects that use a simple swing interface.